 Now put the pan with the ice cream in the freezer and let it get frozen hard again!

-To make the fudgy topping, melt the butter with the chocolate chips in a medium saucepan over low heat until it is well blended and the chips melt completely.
+To make the fudgy topping, melt the butter with the chocolate chips in a medium saucepan over low heat until well blended and the chips are completely melted.

 Add the evaporated milk and vanilla and whisk until smooth.
 Then add the powdered sugar and whisk until it dissolves completely.
 Turn the heat up to medium and continue cooking, whisking until smooth.
 Bring to a boil and cook for 90 seconds, whisking constantly.